bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     A special field used as the sole input for coinbase transactions.
 The coinbase allows claiming the block reward and provides up to 100 bytes for arbitrary data.

     **Not to be confused with:** Coinbase transaction, Coinbase.com

+  Coinbase block height
+    The current block's height encoded into the first bytes of the coinbase field.

   Coinbase transaction
   Generation transaction